Foreign lawyers wishing to practise as legal practitioners (attorneys/advocates) in South Africa

 A person who intends to be admitted in South Africa can submit his/her degree to a South African university for an indication of whether any credit by such university would be given with regard to any part of the foreign law degree.

-Further requirements with regard to admission is provided in the Attorneys Act, 1979 as amended.
-A person must be a South African citizen or permanent resident and be otherwise fit and proper in the opinion of the court to be admitted as an attorney.
+Further requirements with regard to admission are provided in the Legal Practice Act 28 of 2014.
+A person must be a South African citizen or permanent resident and be otherwise fit and proper in the opinion of the court to be admitted as a legal practitioner.

 An LLM does not give access to the profession.